Marc-Aurèle Fortin: Career

 He was part of the first Atelier art school exhibition at Henry Morgan Galleries in Montreal in April 1932 together with Atelier co-founders John Goodwin Lyman and André Biéler.
 Edwin Holgate also was in the show.
 His first solo show was at the Art Association of Montreal in 1933.
 In 1935, after an inspirational trip to France, he began to apply pure colour onto a black surface which initiated his so-called 'black period' based on an Oriental carpet he saw with a black background.
 In his later years, he participated in numerous international exhibitions and held solo exhibitions at the Musée du Québec (1944), in Almelo, Netherlands (1948), the Montreal Museum of Fine Arts (1954), and at the National Gallery of Canada (1963).
 His work was shown in Montreal in the Galerie L'Art français from about 1945 and in the Walter Klinkhoff Gallery.
-Today, it is shown in the Alan Klinkhoff Gallery.
+Today, it is shown in the Alan Klinkhoff Gallery and Rookleys Canadian Art Gallery.